KDE/krita-marketing/From PS/IntroductiontoKritaforusercomingfromPs-4.md

 Both system have pros and cons.
 Krita’s way is more predictable according to some artists,  compositing-wise.
 The PS way leads to a cleaner and better ordered layer stack visually wise.

 #### Multi Layer Transform or Move ####
-You can not select multiple layers on the stack by holding down Shift as in PS, but if you move the layer inside a group you can move or transform the whole group - including doing selection on the group and cut all the sub layers inside on the fly.
+You can select multiple layers on the stack by holding down Shift as in PS, and if you move the layer inside a group you can move or transform the whole group - including doing selection on the group and cut all the sub layers inside on the fly.
 You can not apply filters to group to affect multiple layers.

 #### Clipping Masks ####
 Krita has no clipping mask, but there is a workaround involving layer groups and ‘inherit alpha’ (see the alpha icon).
 Place a layer with the shape you want to clip the other with at the bottom of a group and layers above with the ‘inherit alpha’ option.
 This will create the same effect as the “clipping mask” PS feature.

+#### Pass-through mode ####
+This is availeble in Krita, but not implemented as a blending mode.
+Rather, it is an option next to ‘inherit alpha’ on group layers.

+#### Smart Layers ####
+Instead of having smart layer that you can do non-destructive transforms on, Krita has the following set of functionality:

+File Layers
+:	These are layers which point to an outside file, and will get automatically updated if the outside file changes.

+Clone Layers
+:	These are layers that are an ‘instance’ of the layer you had selected when creating them.
+They get updated automatically when the original layer updates.

+Transform Masks
+:	These can be used to non-destructive transform all layer types, including the file and clone layers.

+Filter Masks
+:	Like adjustment layers, these can apply filters non-destructively to all layer types, including file and clone layers.

+#### Layerstyles ####
+You can apply photoshop layerstyles in Krita by rightclicking any given layertype and selecting ‘layerstyle’ from the rightclick menu.
+Krita can open and save ASL files, but not all layerstyle functionality is there yet.

 #### Other ####
 Layers and groups can be exported.
 See the ‘Layer’ top menu for this and many other options.
-*Note: You cannot turn off the visibility of all layer in the stack except the one you selected with a shift+click.*

 *Note: Krita has at least 5 times more blending modes than PS.
 They are sorted by categories in the drop down menu. you can use the checkbox to add your most used to the Favorite categories.*

 ### Paint tools ###